Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ![](https://upload.wikimedia.org/wikipedia/commons/d/d5/River_Warren_Valley.gif)
 *The top left is the bed of Lake Agassiz, and the eroded area is visible too.
 North Minnesota.*

-An interactive map of the glacial extent and lobes is available [here](https://royalholloway.maps.arcgis.com/apps/webappviewer/index.html?id=22484133aff845599d5f1a6a0746572c).
+A interactive map of the glacial extent and lobes is available [here](https://royalholloway.maps.arcgis.com/apps/webappviewer/index.html?id=22484133aff845599d5f1a6a0746572c).

 ### Wadena lobe
 The Wadena Lobe had depositional impacts on the north-west of the state.
 Its deposits were red and sandy, derived from **red sandstone & shale rock in the north and the northeast of Canada**.